List of S.W.A.T. (2017 TV series) characters: Molly Hicks

 Molly Hicks is Robert Hicks' daughter, who works as a pro-bono lawyer.
 She serves as Street's love interest for some time.
 Near the end of the eighth season, she is revealed to be dating her father's subordinate, Donovan Rocker.
 She is portrayed by Laura James.

 Nate Warren

 Nate Warren is Jim Street's foster brother.
 Nate is murdered in the episode "Good Cop" by crime boss Teague Nolan in retaliation for Street arresting Nolan.
 He is portrayed by Cory Hardrict.

 Terry Luca

 Terry Luca is Dominique Luca's brother.
 He is portrayed by Ryan Hurst.

 Other characters

 Michael Plank

 Michael Plank is the president of the Los Angeles Board of Police Commissioners.
 He works with Captain Cortez on various initiatives designed to improve relations between the LAPD and the community.
 Commissioner Plank also serves on the Los Angeles Board of Education.
 He is portrayed by Peter Facinelli.

 In "Hoax", Michael steps down from the Police Commission in order to run for Governor of California.

 Raymont Harris

 Raymont Harris is the teenager that Buck accidentally shot.
 Hondo maintains contact with Harris after the incident.
+During Season 1 his mother confides in Hondo he has obtained a firearm.
+Hondo on Buck's behalf reaches out to him encouraging him to meet buck so they can both heal.
 He is portrayed by Aaron Bledsoe.